decentralized-identity/waci-didcomm/issue_credential/README.md

 ##### MIME Type and Value

-The optional `mime-type` advises the issuer how to render a binary attribute, to judge its content for applicability before issuing a credential containing it.
+The optional `media_type` advises the issuer how to render a binary attribute, to judge its content for applicability before issuing a credential containing it.
 Its value parses case-insensitively in keeping with MIME type semantics of [RFC 2045](https://tools.ietf.org/html/rfc2045).
-If `mime-type` is missing, its value is null.
+If `media_type` is missing, its value is null.

 The mandatory `value` holds the attribute value:

-- if `mime-type` is missing (null), then `value` is a string.
+- if `media_type` is missing (null), then `value` is a string.
 In other words, implementations interpret it the same as any other key+value pair in JSON
-- if `mime-type` is not null, then `value` is always a base64url-encoded string that represents a binary BLOB, and `mime-type` tells how to interpret the BLOB after base64url-decoding.
+- if `media_type` is not null, then `value` is always a base64url-encoded string that represents a binary BLOB, and `media_type` tells how to interpret the BLOB after base64url-decoding.

 ## Threading